viralpandey/custom-elements/README.md

 Hosting
 -------
 This website is hosted on [GitHub](https://github.com/) and version controlled by Git.
 The domain is brought to you by [BigRock](http://bigrock.com/) and Email with personal domain was made possible by [Google Apps](http://www.google.com/intl/en/enterprise/apps/business/).
+CDN by [Cloudfare](http://cloudflare.com) and Images hosted by [Cloudinary](http://cloudinary.com/).

 Desk
 ----